Nugent is a popular name in Ireland, and also Britain, America and Australia.

 Mike Nugent was an Australian Paralympian.
 He won six medals, including two golds, between 1980 and 1988 in races from 200m to 1500m.
 He is now retired from competitive athletics and runs a wheelchair manufacturing company.

 Ted Nugent is an American rock musician.
 He found fame as the lead guitarist of The Amboy Dukes.
 Nugent then left the band to pursue a solo career and had big hits in the 1970s with songs such as Stranglehold and Wango Tango.

 Jim Jefferies is an Australian stand-up comedian and writer.
 His real name is Geoff James Nugent.

 David Nugent is an English professional footballer.
-He made his debut for England is 2007, and scored in the last minute of the game, making him one a select group of players for England with a one cap one goal international record.
+He made his debut for England in 2007 and scored in the last minute of the game, making him one of a select group of players for England with a cap one goal international record.